Toronto Islands: History

 There are 262 residential properties on Ward's Island and Algonquin Island as of late 2018.
 Under the Act, the deed to a house may be transferred only to the current owner's child or spouse.
 If the house must be sold for personal reasons, and if a child or spouse will not be the new owner, the process is handled by the Toronto Islands Residential Community Trust Corporation.
 The house and the land lease are sold for the owner's benefit, but the buyer must be an individual on a 500-person waiting list which was established through a lottery.
 A firm price is set by the Trust; no bids or negotiation are allowed.
 This process was intended to eliminate the risk of the homes being sold on the open market, driving up the prices, and preventing a windfall for the owner.

 Geography

 The area of the Islands is about 820 acres.
 The largest, outermost island, called Centre Island, is crescent-shaped and forms the shoreline of both the Eastern and Western Channels.
-Algonquin (formerly known as Sunfish Island) and Olympic are two of the other major islands.
+Algonquin Island (formerly known as Sunfish Island) and Olympic Island are two of the other major islands.
 The former is mostly a residential area and the latter is public parkland.
 What is commonly called Ward's Island is actually the eastern end of Centre Island, and like Algonquin is mostly a residential area.
 The Centre Island dock and Centreville Amusement Park are located on Middle Island, which as a consequence, is often mistaken for Centre Island.
 Centre Island is sometimes referred to as Toronto Island (note the singular form) to prevent this type of confusion.
 Other smaller islands include: